marlonbarrios/marlonbarrios.github.io/README.md

 ![Screen Shot 2022-02-25 at 8 18 34 PM](https://user-images.githubusercontent.com/90220317/170346044-60243b6e-7764-45ea-8253-1d4f76036ca2.png)

 As an interdisciplinary artist and researcher working in the intersection of dance, computation, networks, cognitive science and blockchain studies, I teach and consult for universities, arts centers, corporations, festivals and thinktanks.
 I use improvisational/performance games, interactive media, somatics, vipassana meditation and design thinking as part of my facilitation toolbox and pedagogy: UnstableLandscape.
+I led workshops and labs in North, Central and South America, North Africa, Middle East, Europe and the UK.

 [More Information](https://www.dance-tech.net/profile/network_producer 'more information')